 Depending on the quality of your camera and internet connection the subtleties of your body language and speech may not come across strongly so speak clearly and think about the tone and pace of your voice in order to convey a positive message.

 Being on screen will make most people feel a little uncomfortable to start with and this may affect your natural interaction with someone, so it is important to try to overcome this so that you give a great first impression.
 Relax and be yourself!

 Remember though that the interviewer may not be a veteran of video interviews either so bear with them as well – feeling confident on camera takes practice!

 Be prepared for a technical hitch - if your connection goes during the meeting and you can’t hear what is being said, explain and say you will call back if it is really bad.

-Your goal is to make a good impression and get invited to meet face to face!
+Your goal is to make a good impression and get through to the next stage!